-Ecological Designations Likely Constraint Moderate Notes No statutory nature conservation designations are present within or immediately adjacent to the site.
+Ecological Designations Likely Constraint Low Notes No statutory nature conservation designations are present within or immediately adjacent to the site.
 A number of international statutory designations are present within 15 km of the site, including: Broadland Special Protection Area (SPA) and Ramsar Site, Norfolk Valley Fens Special Area of Conservation (SAC), River Wensum SAC, and The Broads SAC.
-A portion of the site falls within relevant Impact Risk Zones for a number of Sites of Special Scientific Interest (SSSIs).
+The site does not fall within any relevant Impact Risk Zones Sites of Special Scientific Interest (SSSIs).
 The most likely constraints would relate to effects from increased recreational pressure and water quality issues.
 Likely significant effects could most likely be ruled out with provision of high quality green space within the proposed development and a well-designed Sustainable Drainage System (SuDS), see section 3 below.